Stop Wasting Budget on the Wrong Meta Ads Objectives

 An engaged view occurs when users play a video for at least 5 seconds or for 97% of its total length.
 View-throughs happen irrespective of the view length.
 They apply to video and image ads.

-It is very important to keep the given time frames in mind.
+These time frames matter more than most advertisers realize.
 They define how long a conversion event is eligible for campaign optimization.

-For example, when prospects click your ad, they have 7 days to perform the given conversion event.
-Like filling out a lead form or making a purchase.
+For example, when a prospect clicks your ad, they have 7 days to complete the conversion, whether that’s filling out a lead form or making a purchase.

-Always choose a performance goal that occurs within seven days of a click.
+📝 Note: Always choose a performance goal that occurs within 7 days of a click.

 Mistake 3: Blindly following the learning phase